 Since becoming a vegan household, we have discovered and become enamored with Indian food.
 We began with experimenting with different tastes in restaurants because Indian food is often vegan or easily prepared as a vegan dish.
-We have had great discussions with owners and cooks over the yumminess of the plant based dishes which, on any good Indian food menu, are abundant.
+We have had great discussions with owners and cooks over the yumminess of the plant-based dishes which, on any good Indian food menu, are abundant.

 Don’t Be Afraid to Experiment

 Because we love to cook, we started to experiment with making Indian food at home and realized that once you have the commonly used spices on hand, the recipes are often really quite simple.
 The basic ingredients are usually legumes, vegetables, rice and/or potatoes, standard pantry fare, and can be substituted with a good degree of flexibility.
-Making it at home also allows you to create amazing and healthy dishes using less fat.
-Plus there are some excellent resources like Vegan Richa’s Indian Kitchen that can really get you started.
+Also, making it at home allows you to create amazing and healthy dishes using less fat.
+Plus there are some excellent resources like Vegan Richa’s Indian Kitchen that can get you started.